Hexagram 27 · ䷚

 Turning away brings ten years without progress because one abandons the proper way.

-Turning to the summit for nourishment, bringing good fortune.
-Looking around with the eyes of a tiger, keenly and with desire.
+Turning to the summit For provision of nourishment Brings good fortune.
+Spying about with sharp eyes Like a tiger with insatiable craving.
 No blame.

 Small Image